Francesc Macià: Independentist leader

 In 1919 he founded the Nationalist Democratic Federation (Federació Democràtica Nacionalista), which proposed a federal or confederal solution for Spain, in which Catalonia would enjoy a high degree of self-government.
 In 1922, Macià founded the independentist party Estat Català.

 In September 1923, right after the coup d'etat of Miguel Primo de Rivera, Macià took refuge in Perpignan.
 In 1926 he attempted an insurrection against the Spanish dictatorship of Primo de Rivera.
 This uprising, known as the plot of Prats de Molló, had the aim to achieve the independence of Catalonia, was based in Prats de Molló (Roussillon, southern France).
 Between 50 and 100 Italian mercenaries, mostly from the Garibaldi Legion that fought in the French Foreign Legion during World War I and exiled to France, were hired by Macià to help on the action.
 This attempt was aborted by the French Gendarmerie, which was able to abort the complot with the help of Ricciotti Garibaldi jr., a spy of Fascist Italy and grandson of Giuseppe Garibaldi.
 Macià was arrested and convicted to two months in jail and a fine of 100 francs.
 Despite the failure, Macià and his cause became very popular in Catalonia.
-He left France for Brussels in March 1927, where his notoriety increased while we remained in Belgium.
+He left France for Brussels in March 1927, where his notoriety increased while he remained in Belgium.
 He founded there, with other exiles, the Casal Català de Brussel·les.
 In April 1930 he returned to Spain after being pardoned; he was briefly exiled again but returned once more in February 1931.